bertagallegoprm/visual_transposons/data/database/README.md

-# Set up the database
+# Create the database

+- Install MySQL/MariaDB server.
-Install MySQL/MariaDB server and execute `create_database.sql` in the client.
+- Execute `create_database.sql` in the client to create the database schema.
+- Run `load_lookup_tables.py" to scrap the unique values in the lookup tables family, superFamily, chromosome and orientation.